omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Dominant Buyer Flag | 0.010 | 0.887 | Not significant |
 | Data Sharing Consent | 0.016 | 0.846 | Not significant |

-**Finding:** Governance mechanisms alone do not significantly reduce disruption outcomes.
+**Findings:** Governance mechanisms alone do not significantly reduce disruption outcomes.

 ---